Becoming a Miner

 Want to build your own forecasting logic?
 Here’s how:

-1. Create a new forecaster class based on the existing file: neurons/miner/forecasters/base.py
+1. Create a new forecaster class based on the existing file: neurons/miner/forecasters/base.pyarrow-up-right

 2. Implement the _run method in your forecaster